 In-Flight Essentials

-Now that boarding is complete and you have reached your seat, it’s time to talk about the in-flight essentials.
+Now that you’ve made it onto the plane and found your seat, it’s time to get comfortable.
 These are the things you NEED on a flight to stay entertained and comfortable like headphones to keep your neighbor from talking your ear off 🙂

 Here are the in-flight essentials to have and do for your solo flight: